Altra Lone Peak 4.5 - Women's Review

 Out of the box, traction is totally awesome.
 The outsole offers great purchase, even on snowy trails.
 The lugs are spaced out well to shed mud and rocks well.
 That said, if this outsole is anything like its predecessor (and it looks exactly the same), expect it to wear down after running on dirt-packed and rocky trails after a couple of hundred miles (this was our experience).

 We've tested this outsole through mud, steep terrain, summer mountaineering adventures, and while fastpacking through the mountains.
-Overall, we'd say it's all-terrain shoe given it's the excellent outsole.
+Overall, we'd say it's an all-terrain shoe given its excellent outsole.
 Since the lugs aren't super long, this shoe is a good choice for fast singletrack, roads, and super technical terrain.
 It's not one we'd chose if you have to kick steps into the snow because the body itself isn't very rigid, but quite soft.

 The wide toe box in conjunction with the relatively low stack height has you feeling like you're flying close to the ground.
 The extra width around the forefoot allows you to spread your toes, which offers better balance and stability overall.
 This is another reason this shoe is a great choice for carrying a heavy pack or running long distances.